camdendotlol/camdendotlol/README.md

 In my spare time, I play around with slightly more exotic languages like Rust, Haskell, and Racket, which have taught me a lot of concepts that transfer to JavaScript/TypeScript, like functional programming and generics.

-Here are direct links to each of my portfolio sites:
+Here are direct links to each of my portfolio projects:
 https://gr.camdenmecklem.com
 https://la.camdenmecklem.com
 https://iamkauthar.work/